GetThematic/ClientSDK/README.md

 This package can be used to authorize and access the thematic client via API.
 It is a thin wrapper around the existing API endpoints.

+## Installation
+`setup.sh` is provided for creating a virtual environment for testing or `setup.py` for installing as a package in an existing environment

 ## Scripts
 ```
 thematic-client-auth